yudafhd/resumedrive/README.md

 NEXT_PUBLIC_GOOGLE_CLIENT_ID=your_web_client_id.apps.googleusercontent.com
 NEXT_PUBLIC_GOOGLE_API_KEY=your_browser_api_key
 DRIVE_ALLOWED_MIME_JSON=application/json
-DRIVE_ALLOWED_MIME_XLSX=application/vnd.openxmlformats-officedocument.spreadsheetml.sheet
 ```

-> ⚠️ Keep the OAuth scope limited to `https://www.googleapis.com/auth/drive.file`.
-Only add `drive.appdata` if you plan to use `appDataFolder` uploads.
+> ⚠️ The app requests the `https://www.googleapis.com/auth/drive.file` and `https://www.googleapis.com/auth/drive.appdata` scopes.
+The latter stores user settings in the private `appDataFolder`; remove it only if you drop that feature.

 ## Development